 If handling your social media channels seems daunting, simply find someone to manage it for you.
 Therefore using a virtual assistant to manage your social media channels.

-There seem to be an endless number of social media channels available.
+There seem to be an endless number of social media channels available online.
 You might feel that you need to be on all of them.
 However, you should only be on those that match your market.
 For instance, if you apply business-to-business marketing, then LinkedIn would be a good idea.
-With more than 700 million users, LinkedIn is good social media channel for reaching out to professionals.
+With more than 700 million users, LinkedIn is good social media channel for reaching out to professionals and businesses.

 However, are you using, for instance, LinkedIn (or any of the other social media platforms) effectively?
 If used correctly, a platform such as LinkedIn can be of great benefit to you.
 You could be building strong business partnerships, hiring great people, gaining leads, and landing deals.